philc/book-notes/business/better simpler strategy - felix oberholzer-gee.md

 ## Guiding investment (chap 18)

-* (Kind of interesting in this chapter to see a few tools used in strategy consulting, but it felt like an MBA smorgasbord).
+* (Somewhat interesting in this chapter to see a few tools used in strategy consulting, but it felt like an MBA smorgasbord).
-* Generally, try to deepen an area of differentiation rather than catch up on some other area, so you remain differentiated and aren't forced to compete merely on price.
+* Generally, try to deepen an area of differentiation rather than catch up on some other area, so that you remain differentiated and aren't forced to compete merely on price.

 ## Connecting the dots (chap 19)